 The great thing about using panettone in bread pudding is that it already has so much flavor from the dried fruits, all you need to do is add the custard.
 I added fresh orange zest and orange liqueur to bring out the flavors of the candied fruit.

 What is panettone?

-You can find panettone in specialty Italian stores, but these days around Christmas- anyone who is anyone is selling them (TJ Maxx, Target, even pharmacies!).
+You can find panettone in specialty Italian stores, but these days during the Christmas season, anyone who is anyone is selling them (TJ Maxx, Target, even pharmacies).
 By itself, it makes a great breakfast bread alongside a morning coffee or tea.
-In addition, panettone makes a great french toast.
+In addition, panettone makes a great French toast.

 - Whole milk and heavy cream: You can also use whole half and half.
 I would stick to the full-fat versions, as this will add to the richness of the bread pudding.

 - Sugar: White granulated sugar.

 - Orange zest: This helps bring out the candied fruits in the panettone.

 - Orange liqueur: This is optional.
 I always have Grand Marnier (orange flavored cognac) on hand for desserts.
 This works well with the brandy flavor usually found in panettones.

 - Sliced almonds: Totally optional.
 Sometimes I like a bit of crunch on the bread pudding, so these add some texture.
 Most of the time I omit.
 If you want to make it look fancy for guests then the almonds add a nice touch.